 In order to ensure the cable clamp is operating correctly, the following measurement and validation procedures are provided and should be completed prior to conducting the test described in 113A.4 and illustrated in Figure 113A-4.

-Cable clamp electrical measurement - The clamp should be measured to ensure the insertion loss and return loss are as specified in 113A.2.
-Electrical parameters of the clamp are measured between teh source connections and without cabling (that is, no cabling inserted in the clamp inner conductor).
+Cable clamp electrical measurement - The clamp should be measured to ensure the insertion loss and return loss are as specified in Table 113A-1.
+Electrical parameters of the clamp are measured between the source connections and without cabling (that is, no cabling inserted in the clamp inner conductor).

 Cable clamp validation – This validation procedure is provided to verify proper operation of the test setup before performing any tests.
 In contrast to the clamp electrical measurement, the cable clamp validation test procedure uses the clamp with cabling that meets the PHY link segment specifications inserted into the clamp.